 In most jurisdictions, the courts can impose only those sentences that are expressly provided in statutory law.
-In these systems, the first step must be to ensure that statutory law provides for an adequate range of community-based sentences and outlines the procedures and conditions for their imposition and implementation.
+In these systems, the first step must be to ensure that statutory law provides for an adequate range of community-based sentences, and outlines the procedures and conditions for their imposition and implementation.
 The legislation should specify the purposes of the sentence and the expectations of the legislator as to the range of offences for which the sentence may or should be used.
-This would help judges in determining the proper place of the measure within the penal system, in line with such fundamental principles of sentencing as proportionality and equity.
+This would help judges in determining the proper place of the measure in the scale of penal values.